G3Ram/G3Ram/README.md

+### Hi 👋, I am _Gayathri_ aka _G3_ aka _G3Ram_ 🌟

-- 🔭 I’m currently working on ...
-Financial services application built in React & AWS
+- 🔭 I’m currently working on a React & AWS based application
-- 🌱 I’m currently learning ...
-AWS Cloud concepts
+- 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate on ... open source React and NodeJS projects
+- 👯 I’m looking to collaborate on other web app React projects
-- 🤔 I’m looking for help with ...
-Prepping for cloud certifications
+- 🤔 I’m looking for help with identifying repos for open source contributions
-- 💬 Ask me about ... anything
+- 💬 Ask me about anything
-- 📫 How to reach me: ... gayathri.t.ramakrishnan@gmail.com
+- 📫 How to reach me: gayathri.t.ramakrishnan@gmail.com
-- 😄 Pronouns: ...
-She/Her
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
-When I am not coding or cooking, I spend my time doing Macrame projects
+- ⚡ Fun fact: When I am not coding or cooking, I spend my time doing Macrame projects

 <!--
 **G3Ram/G3Ram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.